PowerDNS/pdns/pdns/dnsdistdist/docs/rules-actions.rst

   .. versionadded:: 1.9.0

-  Return the cache-hit response rule corresponding to the selector, if any.
+  Return the cache-inserted response rule corresponding to the selector, if any.
   The selector can be the position of the rule in the list, as an integer, its name as a string or its UUID as a string as well.